devroy10/devroy10/README.md

 - 👋 Hi, I’m @devroy10
-- 🌱 I’m currently learning ... software development
+- 🌱 I’m currently focusing on ... software development
 I'm also building a couple of developer tools to improve efficiecy at everyday tasks
 - 💞️ I’m looking to build solid products with interesting teams
 - 📫 How to reach me ... any of my social media handles